 Gap Medics Alumni: Getting into medical schoolApril 14, 2016

 Aspiring doctor Chelsea joined us for hospital work experience in Warsaw, Poland in October 2015.
 The experiences she had in the hospital opened her eyes to the incredible amount of passion and dedication required to be a healthcare professional, and confirmed that a career in medicine was the right choice for her.
-Since returning from her internship, she has been accepted into medical school.
+Since returning from her placement, she has been accepted into medical school.

 I first heard of Gap Medics through my school.
 It was at the stage when I had decided I wanted to study medicine; however I had no real experience in a hospital setting.
 I chose to take part in a placement abroad with Gap Medics because I wanted hospital based work experience and because of my love to travel.
 Gap medics provided me with a chance to do what I love, whilst exploring a different healthcare system to the one at home.
-I had read about the program, and knew this was something I definitely wanted to do.
+I had read about the placement, and knew this was something I definitely wanted to do.

 A typical day at the hospital began at about 8am, when we would arrive and get changed into our scrubs.
 We would then make our way to the ENT department to begin our day of shadowing.
 Firstly we would go on rounds on the ward, checking on the progress of patients who had spent the night.
 This was followed by two or three patient examinations – mainly involving the use of endoscopes, and sometimes small procedures such as tonsil coagulation.
 After this, we would head down to the operating theatre where we watched several surgeries, before heading home at 1:30pm.
 The rest of the day at the Gap Medics house would be spent preparing for the afternoon activities and dinner.
 We would either go into the city to explore and try new activities, have a global health tutorial, give back by doing some work in the community, or just spend the evening at home with the Gap Medics family.